Prostanoids: Prostaglandins, Prostacyclins

 7. Prostanoid Analysis

 Analysis of prostanoids is not a simple task because they occur at such low levels in tissues and because of their inherent chemical instability.
 Extraction must be carried out under mild conditions as rapidly as possible, and solid-phase extraction methods are now available that set the standard for isolation as a class.
-Subsequent analysis usually involves HPLC linked to mass spectrometry.
+HPLC linked to mass spectrometry is usually necessary for subsequent analyses.
 Chiral chromatography can be used to distinguish between prostaglandins and isoprostanes.
 Immunoassays are available that may be suitable for some clinical applications, but they are not sensitive to minor differences in prostanoid structure.

 Suggested Reading